Update on UC Davis’ Progress toward Achieving Hispanic Serving Institution (HSI) Designation

 - How long has UC Davis' Hispanic enrollment been growing?

 - Since 2008, UC Davis has nearly tripled the number of Chicanx/Latinx students who apply to UC Davis as freshman or transfers (2008: 7409, 2017: 19486), and more than doubled its enrollment of those applicants (2008: 989, 2017: 2169).
 The dramatic increase is not a fluke of demographics, but an intentional strategy by UC Davis admission and recruitment staff to attract top students, draw from new regions of California, and strengthen the UC Davis brand among key influencers.

-- What recruitment and admissions best practices and policies did UC Davis adopt to gain HSI status?
+- What recruitment and admissions best practices and policies is UC Davis adopting to move towards attaining HSI status?

 UC Davis is a destination of choice for Chicanx/Latinx students.
 While Chicanx/Latinx students have a lower acceptance rate (37%) than the entire student pool (42.8%), our Chicanx/Latinx students exhibit a higher yield rate (28.5%) than our general student population (23.7%), which ensures that their overall admissions rate (10.5%) remains aligned with the admissions rate of the general student population (10.0%).
 The number of applications from Chicanx/Latinx students have increased dramatically in the past ten years.
 The same is true for low-income students.
 Even as applications have increased, the number of admits and enrollees has increased at a much slower pace.
 The increase in the proportion of Chicanx/Latinx students has been the result of UC Davis' ability to attract Chicanx/Latinx students who meet the high standards of admission to the University of California system.

 Additional strategies have included: